Skip to main content

 The Meaning of Your Biological Data

-The information requested in a is a direct reflection of your body’s internal regulatory processes.
+The information requested in a wellness screening is a direct reflection of your body’s internal regulatory processes.
 For instance, a blood glucose reading is a data point related to your intricate metabolic health, governed by hormones like insulin.
 Cholesterol levels speak to cardiovascular function, which is itself influenced by endocrine signals.

 These are not static figures; they are dynamic measurements that fluctuate based on diet, stress, sleep, and, for women, the intricate cadence of the menstrual cycle.
 The ADA acknowledges the sensitive nature of this information.
 The law ensures that your employer can only receive this data in an aggregated, de-identified format.
 This means your personal results are combined with those of other employees to create a general report, preventing individual identification and protecting your privacy.